Is Your Code Generated by ChatGPT Really Correct? Rigorous Evaluation of Large Language Models for Code Generation: Approach

 [1]{{\tt #1}\xspace} {{\tt expr}\xspace} {\decNT{Prim}} {\decNT{T}}

-\parabf{Type-aware input mutation.} We adopt a typical mutation-based workflow~\cite{afl,libfuzz} to continuously create more inputs: \emph{(i)} an initial corpus of seed inputs from \chatgpt are used to initialize the seed pool and bootstrap the generation pipeline; \emph{(ii)} each time an input (\ie seed) from the seed pool is randomly selected to be mutated to a new input (\ie mutant); and \emph{(iii)} new inputs that comply with the input constraints (\S\ref{sec:contract}) of the \gt function are added to the seed pool and we start over from \emph{(ii)} to continue the generation process.
+\parabf{Type-aware input mutation.} We follow a typical mutation-based fuzzing workflow~\cite{afl,libfuzz} to continuously create inputs: \emph{(i)} a corpus of seed inputs from \chatgpt are used to initialize the seed pool and bootstrap the generation pipeline; \emph{(ii)} each time an input (\ie seed) from the seed pool is randomly selected to be mutated to a new input (\ie mutant); and \emph{(iii)} new inputs that comply with the program contract (\S\ref{sec:contract}) are added to the seed pool and we start over from \emph{(ii)} to continue the generation process.

 To efficiently create more valid inputs, we leverage type-aware mutation~\cite{winterer2020unusual} in step \emph{(ii)} which inspects the data types of the incoming valid seeds and generates new inputs that are structurally similar to the seeds.
-We illustrate our approach by first assuming the input types following the grammar below.
-The exemplary grammar includes both primitive types (\eg \decNT{int}) and compound types (\eg \decNT{List[\Type{}]} denotes a list type where all elements are typed as \decNT{\Type{}}).
-Table~\ref{tab:mut} illustrates the basic mutators used for different (templated) types of inputs.
+In Table~\ref{tab:mut} we illustrate the basic mutations used for different types of inputs.
 For simple primitive types such as \decNT{int} and \decNT{float}, the mutation is as simple as incrementing/decrementing the value.
 For compound types and the string type (\ie{} \decNT{str}), besides generally removing or repeating existing elements (or sub-strings for \decNT{str}), the elements and sub-strings can be mutated recursively according to their inner types.
 Such sub-mutants can then be used to replace existing items or add new items in a finer-grain manner.
 In addition, to alleviate generating inputs that violate subtle semantic constraints, following~\cite{holler2012fuzzing,liu2022coverage}, we additionally apply an ingredient mechanism to collect appeared data fragments and reuse them during mutation.
 In short, type-aware input mutation builds on the high-quality seed inputs produced by \chatgpt to generate large amounts of test inputs which we use as the final set of extensive test inputs to evaluate \llm-synthesized code.